MesoNET/user-documentation/docs/requestAccess.md

 # Add a ssh key
 This step can be performed before or after the previous one.
-Go to your key list at : https://www.mesonet.fr/portal/mykeys
-    or by clicking on the top right icon -> `My keys`.
+Go to your [key list](https://www.mesonet.fr/portal/mykeys) with the link or by clicking on the top right icon -> `My keys`.

 At the bottom of the list, click on `New Key`.
 Enter a `Label` for your key to identify it